Hasindu-Dilshan/Cement-Factory-Project-FOE-SLIIT/README.md

 ```
 ### Note:

-*.out : excluded from .gitignore
+*.out : excluded using .gitignore